paletinaveena/World-Bank-GDP-by-Country-and-Continent-2000-2025-/README.md

 ## Data source & extraction
 - **Source APIs:** World Bank Country metadata and GDP indicator NY.GDP.MKTP.CD (current US$), for years 2000–2025.
-- **Process:** Pull countries and GDP values with pagination → clean names/regions → map countries to 7 continents (Oceania grouped under Australia for a business-friendly view) → convert to USD (millions) → export a single wide CSV.
+- **Process:** Pull countries and GDP values with pagination → clean names/regions → map countries to 7 continents (Oceania grouped under Australia for a business-friendly view) → convert to USD (billions) → export a single wide CSV.
 - **Guardrail:** The analysis uses a “latest reliable year” concept (≥70% country coverage) to avoid biased “current” comparisons.
 - **Note:** Antarctica has no countries; it will not appear in the dataset.